astromatic/visiomatic/doc/src/setup.rst

     $ visiomatic --config /etc/visiomatic.conf

-Editing an existing configuration file is easier than writing one from scratch.
+Editing an existing configuration file is easier than writing one from scratch!
-To this aim, the command
+The following command may be used to write (or replace) a default configuration file at the default location:

 .. code-block:: console

     $ visiomatic -s

-may be used to write (or replace) a default configuration file at the default location.

 Command line options
 --------------------